 Basic Benefit Package.
-Pursuant to OAC rule 5160-26-03, with limited exclusions, limitations and clarifications (below in this appendix), MCPs must ensure that members have access to medically-necessary services covered by the Ohio Medicaid fee-for-service (FFS) program, and any additional services as specified in OAC rule 5160-26-03 and this Agreement.
+MCPs must ensure members have access to all services outlined in OAC rule 5160-26-03, with limited exclusions, limitations and clarifications (below in this appendix), including emergency and post-stabilization services pursuant to 42 CFR 438.114.
 For information on Medicaid-covered services, MCPs must refer to the Ohio Department of Medicaid (ODM) website.
-MCPs represent and warrant that services provided by the MCP to Extension Members comport with the Mental Health Parity and Addiction Equity Act (MHPAEA) and shall provide written evidence of such as requested by ODM.